Slavonia and Danube wine region vineyards along the river.

 Croatia's Continental Wine Heartland

-Slavonia and the Danube Region is Croatia's most expansive and agriculturally important wine region, stretching across eastern Croatia along the Danube, Drava, and Sava rivers.
+Slavonia and the Danube region is Croatia's most expansive and agriculturally important wine region, stretching across eastern Croatia along the Danube, Drava, and Sava rivers.

-Elegance & Freshness
+Elegance and Freshness

-Rolling Hills & Plains
+Rolling Hills and Plains

 Gently rolling hills, river plains, and loess-covered slopes create ideal conditions for consistent ripening and wines with exceptional clarity.